 b.
 Whole-building modeling (Step 1b): Configure the preferred set of efficiency measures for the building to be certified and verify that the resulting performance meets or exceeds the applicable performance target, as determined in Step 1b.
-For common spaces, meet the prescriptive requirements specified in the National Rater Design Review and Field Checklists for common spaces.
+For common spaces, mMeet the prescriptive requirements specified in the National Rater Design Review and Field Checklists for common spaces.
 Where the requirements are different among versions, select the requirements associated with "National v1.2".
 Where the Checklists list different common space requirements for "ERI", "ASHRAE", or "Prescriptive", select the requirements associated with "ASHRAE".
 Whole-building modeling includes multifamily buildings that are less than 4 stories, when the common spaces are modeled in addition to the dwelling units and meet the performance targets in Step 1.

-Note that, regardless of the path chosen or the measures selected, the Mandatory Requirements for All Certified Multifamily Projects in Exhibit 2 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage).
+Note that, regardless of the path chosen or the measures selected, the Mandatory Requirements for All Certified Multifamily ProjectBuildings in Exhibit 2 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation quality, window performance, duct leakage).

-- 3. Upon completion of design, for whole-building modeling projects, specific documentation is submitted to an MRO for their review and approval.
+- 3. Upon completion of design, for whole-building modeling project buildings, specific documentation is submitted to an MRO for their review and approval as described in Exhibit 5.
 These documents include the California Compliance Report; the Multifamily Workbook, with applicable portions completed; the Rater Design Review Checklist, unless included in the Multifamily Workbook; the HVAC Design Report; construction documents, and either the modeling file or input and output files.
 For multifamily projects with multiple buildings, each building must demonstrate compliance with the program requirements, but can be documented using one Multifamily Workbook and one HVAC Design Report per project.
 MROs may choose to implement alternative design review requirements.
-EPA strongly recommends submitting documentation before construction; however, project teams may choose to submit the design documentation with the As-Built Submittal.
+EPA strongly recommends submitting documentation before construction; however, project teamsRaters may choose to submit the design documentation with the As Built Submittalat final certification.
+MROs may choose to implement alternative design review requirements.
 For the Excel-based Multifamily Workbook, while Partners are encouraged to always use the newest version available online, unless otherwise specified, file updates between Program revisions will not be required.
 After a Program revision, project teams will be required to use the updated Workbook based on the enforcement timeline set for the revision. - 4.
 Upon completion of design, multifamily buildings may be eligible for the Designed to Earn the ENERGY STAR designation.
-To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Projects, Exhibit 2. - 6.
+To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - 5.
+Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily ProjectBuildings, Exhibit 2. - 6.
 Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Multifamily Buildings and with Data Input requirements and with On-Site Inspection Procedures for California HERS Ratings.
-6 For modular homes, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
+6 For modular homesmultifamily buildings, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
+9

-The Rater must review all items on the National Rater checklists.
+The Rater must review all items on the National Rater checklists for the whole building.
 Raters are expected to use their experience and discretion to verify that the overall intent of each inspection checklist item has been met (i.e., identifying major defects that undermine the intent of the checklist item versus identifying minor defects that the Rater may deem acceptable).